sonic-net/SONiC/doc/nat/nat_design_spec.md

 - Natsyncd starts the reconciliation (deleting stale NAT entries and adding new NAT entries) into the APP_DB.

 Only if the L3 Route/Neighbor/Nexthop entries are restored properly during the warm restart, does the NAT warm restart work properly without traffic loss.

+Warm boot is supported for the NAT feature at the docker level and at the system level.

 # 7 Scalability